The LongRa board is available on eBay:

 Turnkey Arduino 32-bit LoRa solution

-The turnkey LongRa board is Arduino Genuine Zero compatible, and can immediately be deployed in Arduino environments.
+The turnkey LongRa board is Arduino Zero compatible, and can immediately be deployed in Arduino environments.
 The included RadioShuttle wireless protocol software allows node-to-node communication without the need of additional routers or servers.
 The solution is designed for battery operation (2x AA batteries) but can also be operated with an external power supply.
 A standard Arduino connector allows extensions that require 3.3 V or 5 V. Simply brilliant!

 32-bit ARM processor with 32-bit computing power